THE FREE SPAY/NEUTER PROGRAM FOR COMMUNITY AND OUTDOOR CATS HAS RESUMED, ALONG WITH ALL FERAL CAT TRAPPING AND TRAP-NEUTER-RETURN PROGRAMS.

 Pets that have been spayed or neutered live healthier lives, are less likely to roam and less likely to be aggressive.

 If a cat or dog is too young for surgery at the time of adoption, an adopter must sign a spay/neuter consent form for a future date and pay a refundable deposit.
 County law requires that only Williamson County residents may adopt pets that are not spayed or neutered.

-Public Spay/Neuter Program for Cats
+Free Spay/Neuter Program for Family Cats that go Outdoors

 The Williamson County Animal Center sponsors a financial need-based spay and neuter program for residents of Williamson County.
-This program enables residents to have their cats spayed or neutered at no cost to them if they meet the financial requirements during the application process.
+This program enables residents to have their family pet cats spayed or neutered at no cost to them if they meet the financial requirements during the application process.

 The goal is to reduce unwanted or accidental litters of kittens in the community, which will lead to fewer cats being surrendered to the Animal Center.
 Having your pet spayed or neutered also reduces the chances that your pet will roam and will improve their overall health as they age.
 Please contact the Center at 615-790-5590, ext.
 3 to get information or apply to participate in the program.

 Public Spay/Neuter Program for Dogs